Steve Dodd: Later career

 Dodd's career was busiest in the 1980s, and by 1985 it was reported that he had acted in 55 movies or television features.
 In 1981 he played Billy Snakeskin in the film Gallipoli, about the fate of young men who participated in the World War I Gallipoli Campaign of 1915.
 This was followed by parts in Chase Through the Night and Essington, both in 1984.
 In 1985 he played the role of Mr Joe in The Coca-Cola Kid, an Australian romantic comedy with an international cast including Eric Roberts and Greta Scacchi.
-In 1986 he appeared in the film Short Changed, while through the mid-1980s he had minor parts in the popular television series The Flying Doctors (1985–1988).
+In 1986 he appeared in the film Short Changed.
+He also had minor parts in the popular television series Homicide (1964–1977), Division 4 (1969–1975), Rush (1974–1976) and The Flying Doctors (1985––1988).

 The Chant of Jimmie Blacksmith was not the only film in which Dodd appeared that addressed topical Indigenous issues of the day.
 A decade after Jimmie Blacksmith, Dodd performed in Ground Zero, again with Jack Thompson in one of the lead roles.
 This film is a thriller based on claims that Indigenous Australians were used as human guinea pigs in the British nuclear tests at Maralinga.
 The film uses as its context the McClelland Royal Commission, which was investigating radioactive contamination at the site.
 In the film, Dodd plays a minor character named Freddy Tjapaljarri.

-Sources differ on whether Dodd had a part in Evil Angels (released as A Cry in the Dark outside of Australia and New Zealand), the 1988 film about the Azaria Chamberlain disappearance, with Dodd's name not included in the cast list published by Australian Film 1978–1994, but appearing in the longer cast listing provided by IMDb.
+Sources differ on whether Dodd had a part in Evil Angels (released as A Cry in the Dark outside of Australia and New Zealand), the 1988 film about the Azaria Chamberlain disappearance, with Dodd's name not included in the cast list published by Australian Film 1978–1994.
 In 1988 he played a minor role in Kadaicha, an unreleased horror film about a series of unexplained murders.
 In 1990 Dodd appeared in two films: Quigley Down Under, a western made in Australia but starring American Tom Selleck and Briton Alan Rickman; and The Crossing, an Australian drama set in a country town.